Choosing the Right Houseplant

 2. What light do you have?

-•Low light is generally dim reading level, near a north facing window or 6 foot back from other windows.
+•Low indirect light is generally dim reading level, near a north facing window or 6 foot back from other windows.

 3. What’s most important to you?

-Plants good with air purification according to a NASA Clean Air study:
+Plants with good air purification according to a NASA Clean Air Study:

 Bamboo Palm, Boston Fern, Dracaena, Dragon Tree, English Ivy, Golden Pothos, Peace Lily, Lady Palm, Spider Plant and Snake Plant.